-As for the rest of the world, Verizon recently became the first U.S. carrier to start rolling Android Oreo out to the Galaxy S8 and Galaxy S8+.
+As for North America, Verizon recently became the first U.S. carrier to start rolling Android Oreo out to the Galaxy S8 and Galaxy S8+.
 T-Mobile and Verizon are also rolling Oreo out to the Galaxy S8 and Galaxy S8+ right now.

 Sprint’s also rolling Android Oreo out to Galaxy S8 and Galaxy S8+ and AT&T Galaxy S8 users are also getting their Android Oreo upgrade.

-AT&T and T-Mobile have also released the Samsung Galaxy S8 Active Oreo update and we expect it to land for most devices within the next few days.
+AT&T and T-Mobile have also released the Samsung Galaxy S8 Active Oreo update.
 The Sprint Galaxy S8 Active update is still in the shadows, but it shouldn’t be too far behind.

 The Android Oreo update is now pushing out to the unlocked Galaxy S8 and Galaxy S8+ models in the United States.
-The roll out should take a few days to complete so keep an eye out.
+It’s also finally pushing to the Galaxy S8 and Galaxy S8+ on U.S. Cellular.